How Well Does Claude Code to Figma Preserve Design Systems? I Tested It

 6. Fixed Bottom Navigation

-Figma screen composition ProductListScreen (showing layer names)
+Figma screen structure ProductListScreen (with layer names visible)

 Implementation Conditions

-components.*.styleOverrides was not used.
+No components.*.styleOverrides were used.

 What is a theme?

-It's created with createTheme and applied to the entire app with ThemeProvider.
+Created with createTheme and applied to the entire app with ThemeProvider.

 Prompt